* All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

 If you’re looking for a companion to provide emotional support and companionship, an ESA might be a good option.
 You can find resources and information about ESAs online and through your mental health professional.
 For help finding dog-friendly places to visit with your dog, check out the dog parks on Sniffspot.

-This might seem counterintuitive, but it’s actually best if your service dog isn’t naturally worried about your anxiety.
+First up: It might seem counterintuitive, but it’s actually best if your service dog isn’t naturally worried about your anxiety.

 While it can be sweet to watch an animal sense your unease and try to make things better, it can also be a sign that they’re uncomfortable!
 Your service dog will spend hours each day working for you in a range of environments.
 You want their tasks to be fun and rewarding—not driven by their own worry.